 Avoid Snake Oil

 It’s worth repeating that there is no pill that can cure the secondary effects of stroke.

 All impairments that occur after stroke are the result of neurological damage to the brain.
 No pill or Chinese herbal remedy can revive lost brain tissue.
 Only a dedicated stroke rehabilitation regimen can cure the effects of stroke.

 However, some supplements are worth considering, especially if there is clinical evidence that supports its use during stroke recovery.

-Before you consider adding supplements to your diet, however, be sure to consult with your doctor.
-Your doctor is familiar with your preexisting health conditions, and can warn you of any adverse side effects.
+Before you consider adding supplements to your diet, however, consult with your doctor.
+Your doctor is familiar with your preexisting health conditions, and can warn you of adverse side effects.

 For instance, the herbal supplement ginko biloba is touted for its memory-boosting effects.
-However, it’s a natural blood thinner, which means anyone with history of hemorrhagic stroke should avoid it completely.
+However, it’s a natural blood thinner, which means anyone with a history of hemorrhagic stroke should avoid it.

 Be careful with new supplements.
-Always check your sources and make sure that a new pill will not interact with any medication you’re currently taking or exacerbate preexisting health conditions.
+Always check your sources and make sure that it will not interact with your current medication or exacerbate preexisting health conditions.

 Navigating the Road to Recovery